 The Committee believes that the emphasis on performance-based and stock-based compensation serves to align the interests of the executive officers with the interests of the Company's stockholders.
 The Committee also seeks to establish overall compensation levels that are sufficiently competitive to attract, retain, and motivate highly competent management personnel.
 Base salaries for Messrs.
 Chen, King, Liu and Wertz are paid in accordance with subjective criteria set by the President and Chief Executive Officer of the Company.
-Performance-based incentive bonuses are paid in accordance with subjective criteria, which are based on specific financial performance results against goals established prior to the start of the calendar year.
-In 2001, due to the economic downturn, executive officers of the Company did not receive bonuses.
+Performance-based incentive bonuses are paid in accordance with specific financial performance results against goals established prior to the start of the calendar year.